 Diabetic neuropathy and peripheral vascular disease are the two main affecting causes of feet.

-Diabetic Neuropathy damage the neurons which lead to numbness in the extremities of the body especially in the feet because the blood becomes slower and glucose buildup in the blood damage the neuron due to which a patient even doesn’t feel the sensation of pain that something in their shoes is cutting and damaging their skin and tissues.
+Diabetic Neuropathy damage the neurons which lead to numbness in the extremities of the body especially in the feet because the blood becomes slower and glucose buildup in the blood damage the neuron due to which a patient even doesn’t feel the sensation of pain though something in their shoes is cutting and damaging their skin and tissues.

 Due to high blood glucose levels, the bacteria and fungi get the best nutrient media where it grows and divides making the wounds more serious.

-Are there any causes other than diabetes that slow down the wound healing process?
+Are there any causes other than diabetes that slow down the wound-healing process?